thisthat587/WEB_Development/README.md

 # WEB_Development
-These all files are web_development related projects which i practiced while learning Web Development
+These all files are web_development related projects which I practiced while learning Web Development